shkarupa-alex/tfswin/README.md

 Code simplification:

-- Input height and width are always equal
+- Pretrain input height and width are always equal
 - Patch height and width are always equal
 - All input shapes automatically evaluated (not passed through a constructor like in PyTorch)

 Performance improvements:

 - Layer normalization epsilon fixed at `1.001e-5`, inputs are casted to `float32` to use fused op implementation.
-- Some layers (like PatchMerging) have been refactored to use faster TF operations.
+- Some layers have been refactored to use faster TF operations.
+- A lot of reshapes have been removed.
+Most of the time internal representation is 4D-tensor.
+- Attention mask estimation moved to basic layer level.

+## Variable shapes

+When using Swin models with shapes different from pretraining one, try to make height and width to be multiple of `32 * window_size`.
+Otherwise a lot of tensors will be padded, resulting in speed and (possibly) quality degradation.

-# Evaluation
+## Evaluation

 For correctness, `Tiny` and `Small` models (original and ported) tested with [ImageNet-v2 test set](https://www.tensorflow.org/datasets/catalog/imagenet_v2).